raamcosta/compose-destinations/README.md

     navigator.navigate(ProfileDestination(id = 7))
 }
 ```
-4. You will need to build the project (or `./gradlew kspDebugKotlin`, which should be faster) to import
+4. Build the project (or `./gradlew kspDebugKotlin`, which should be faster) to generate
-the generated Destinations, like the above `ProfileDestination`.
+all the Destinations, like the above `ProfileDestination`.

 5. Finally, after building, add the NavHost call: